 Best books on Diversity and Inclusion

-Much has changed over the past six months.
-As our daily lives have slowed down, many of us have picked up the next read on our book list.
-With the impact of the Black Lives Matter movement, we have all been reminded to continually self-learn and reflect on our privileges.
-So what better time than to start a list of the best books on diversity and inclusion, a resource that we plan to update regularly.
-We’ve asked some of our consultants to review their most essential and insightful reads about race, gender and unconscious bias.
+As our daily lives have slowed down, many of us have picked up the next book on our reading list.
+With Black Lives Matter raising the profile of racism and discrimination, we have all been reminded to continually self-learn and reflect on inequality.
+So what better time to start a list of the best books on diversity and inclusion, a resource that we plan to update regularly.
+We’ve asked some of our diversity consultants to review their most essential and insightful reads about race, gender and unconscious bias.

 – This Will Be My Undoing